Rai-jal/Prompt-cademy/README.md

    **Note**: Only OpenAI key is required for basic functionality.
 Add other provider keys to enable multi-model comparison.

+### Fonts & Network Access

+Promptcademy uses the Inter font through `next/font/google`.
+During `next dev`/`next build`, Next.js downloads Inter from Google Fonts.
+If your environment restricts outbound traffic, allow the following hosts:

+- `fonts.googleapis.com`
+- `fonts.gstatic.com`

+If those endpoints must remain blocked, replace the Inter import in `app/layout.tsx` with `next/font/local` and bundle the `.woff2` files in the repo.

+### Provider API Keys & Fallback Behavior

+- Add your personal keys under **Settings → API Keys** inside the app.
+Each key is encrypted and scoped to your account so playground/lesson runs are billed to you.
+- If you do not add a key for a provider, Promptcademy falls back to the shared workspace key configured via environment variables.
+Fallback keys are shared by everyone and often hit rate limits quickly.
+- The playground and lesson pages display a warning when you are relying on the fallback.
+Add your own keys to avoid interruptions and to keep per-provider cost tracking accurate.

+### Testing & QA

+- **Manual**: run through `docs/QA_CHECKLIST.md` for every release (Chrome + Safari passes, Gemini key checks, history/analytics validation, etc.).
+- **Automated smoke test** (Playwright):

+  1. Install browsers: `npx playwright install --with-deps`
+  2. Start the app at `E2E_BASE_URL` (defaults to `http://localhost:3000`).
+  3. Export `E2E_EMAIL`, `E2E_PASSWORD`, and `E2E_LESSON_URL` (absolute URL or path).
+Optionally override `E2E_BASE_URL`.
+  4. Run `npm run test:e2e`.

+  The smoke test logs in with the supplied credentials, opens the lesson, and runs a prompt end-to-end.
+It automatically skips if the required env vars are missing so CI remains green.

 3. **Run Development Server:**

    ```bash
    npm run dev
    ```